 Compiling

-Finally, make sure that you use the right modules before using compilers and libraries, I mean, make sure that MODULEPATH points to a software stack consistently compiled for your CPU target (see Software Modules section).
+Make sure that you use the right modules before using compilers and libraries (see Software Modules section).

 Available Compilers